wppconnect-team/wppconnect-extension/CONTRIBUTING.md

-# Contributing to WPPconnect Chrome Extension
+# Contributing to Wppconnect Chrome Extension

-First off, thank you for considering contributing to the WPPconnect Chrome Extension!
+First off, thank you for considering contributing to the Wppconnect Chrome Extension!
 It's people like you that make the open-source community such a great place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are greatly appreciated.

 ## Code of Conduct

-This project and everyone participating in it are governed by the [WPPconnect Chrome Extension Code of Conduct](CODE_OF_CONDUCT.md).
+This project and everyone participating in it are governed by the [Wppconnect Chrome Extension Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [wppconnect@marcosvr.com](mailto:wppconnect@marcosvr.com).

 ## I don't want to read this whole thing I just have a question!!!